egorov/redux-dot-net/README.md

 ## Action is Message

-Here is no actions in this implementations.
+Here is no actions in this implementation.
 Instead I make `Message`-s.
 You can make it too with:

     MessageFactoryImpl factory = new MessageFactoryImpl();